- 1 ELOHIM was the Word

 The Psalmist described the creation of God by “the Word” and by the breath of God.

 The expression “the Word” described the Spirit of Christ as “the speaker” who spoke creation into being.
-In fact, you may notice that creation in Genesis 1 was by way of the Ten Commandments, all using the expression “and ELOHIM spoke.”
-And the Jerusalem Targum identifies “the Word” as the speaker of the Ten Commandments in Exodus 20:1, saying, “And the Word of the Lord spoke all these glorious words.”
+In fact, you may notice that creation in Genesis 1 was by way of ten commandments, all using the expression “and ELOHIM spoke.”
+The Jerusalem Targum identifies “the Word” as the speaker of the Ten Commandments in Exodus 20:1, saying, “And the Word of the Lord spoke all these glorious words.”

 The Word was identified as the Speaker throughout the Prophets